42northgroup/42Viral/42viral/Doc/developer/setup/development_environment.md

     sudo pear install phpunit/PHPUnit
     sudo apt-get install phpunit

-There seems to be a version bug in in Ubuntu 11.04, running this will force a new version pear and fix the issue.
+There seems to be a version bug in Ubuntu 11.04, running this will force a new version of pear and fix the issue.

     sudo pear upgrade pear
     sudo pear install -a phpunit/PHPUnit

-## Installing x-debug
+### Installing x-debug

     sudo apt-get install php5-xdebug